 Overall this is a delicious stuffing, full of fantastic flavors and textures as well as lovely flashes of color from the persimmon that will make it a great addition to any table, whether for Thanksgiving, Christmas or just because.
 It will certainly be on our table again soon.
 In fact, I am pretty sure it’s made the final cut for Thanksgiving (yes I am still not organized to have finally decided, but with so many great dishes to choose from, it’s hard!).

-- 4tbsp roughly chopped fresh parsley - a small bunch
+- 4 tbsp parsley roughly chopped, a small bunch

 - 1 egg